-Note: Before you begin, you may want to run air dry to clear condensation from the environmental control system.
+Note: Before you begin, if your instrument includes the optional environmental control system, run air dry to clear any condensation from the environmental control system.
 See the ImageXpress Pico User Guide for details.

 - 1. If needed, do the following to disassemble the environmental control system: - a.
 Confirm that the valves on the tanks are completely shut off and that no gas is flowing. - b.
 On the environmental control tray, loosen the large screw to remove the cover from the tray. - c.
 Disconnect all tubing/wiring from the instrument and the humidifying column.